-Regarding the weather, there isn’t any prediction possible.
+Regarding the weather, there aren’t any predictions possible.
 It is frequently cloudy and misty in this higher elevation, 800 m above sea level.
 The sky can clear up quickly and vice versa.
-Usually, the sunrise and sunset are beautiful, but no guarantee for the weather.
+Usually, the sunrise and sunset are beautiful, but there is no guarantee for the weather.
 But this makes the Azores even more exciting.

 My Weather Forecast Tip

 Monitor the weather forecast and the western part of Sao Miguel during your stay.
 You can trust these forecasts just for two days.
-Mother nature can frequently spoil this terrific scene with rain and mist.
-I prefer this website because they give you an idea for each hour for today and tomorrow.
+Mother Nature can frequently spoil this terrific scene with rain and mist.
+I prefer this website because it gives you an idea of each hour for today and tomorrow.
 We had an excellent prediction; we got up early and arrived at 9 am before the crowds.
 When we left at 11 am, it was terribly crazy.

-These are my recommended tours via GetYourGuide with 24 hours in advance cancellation policy.
+These are my recommended tours via GetYourGuide with an excellent cancellation policy.
 Thx for booking via my website!
-With your support, I am able to provide all information first-hand.
+With your support, I am able to provide all the information first-hand.
 Tour prices are at no extra cost!

 Weather – Azores, Sao Miguel

-In Europe, we often speak about the Azores High or the North Atlantic Subtropical High.
+We often speak about the Azores High or the North Atlantic Subtropical High in Europe.
 The Azores, located in the middle of the Atlantic Ocean, is the most westerly point of Europe.
 Much of the European weather develops here.
-We frequently experienced four seasons in one day.
+We frequently experienced three seasons in one day.
 The weather is changeable, but it rarely rains for days.
-Due to the high amount of rainfall, the Azores are lush green the whole year.
+Due to the high rainfall, the Azores are lush green the whole year.
 These weather patterns create the Azores' unique landscape.
 Like in Madeira or the Canary Islands, the southern part of each island is drier than the north.

-From March until May, day temps are ranging from 14°C-16°C/ 57-61°F nights are colder at around 10°C/50°F. During sunshine, you can easily wear a t-shirt.
-In late April the hydrangea starts blooming.
+From March until May, day temps range from 14°C-16 °C/ 57-61°F, and nights are colder at around 10°C/50°F. During the sunshine, you can easily wear a T-shirt.
+In late April, the hydrangea starts blooming.
 This colourful flower is almost everywhere along the roads in the mountains.
-May and June are excellent months for hiking not too hot and crowded.
+May and June are excellent months for hiking, not too hot and crowded.

 The wintertime is the wettest time of the year.
 Nevertheless, you never know how the weather will be.
 Beautiful sunny days also occur at this time of the year.
-Mild day temps around 14°C/57°F are common and nights are bearable on average 10°C/50°F. Snow occurs in high elevations like mount Pico only.
+Mild day temps around 14°C/57°F are common, and nights are bearable, on average, at 10°C/50°F. Snow occurs in high elevations like Mount Pico only.

 Best Months to Visit